ruth5/inventory-tracking-app/README.md

 In the future, I would prioritize the following as I worked to improve the app:
 - Add additional tests, including unit tests and integration tests, to improve test coverage
 - Create different inventory views, such as a view that shows item counts by product or by warehouse
 - Improve the UI for adding or editing new items.
 Currently adding/editing items involves redirection to a different page and then back to the item inventory.
-It would be nice if users could edit/add items with a modal or other tool on the same page.
+It would be nice if users could edit/add items with a modal or other tool on the item inventory page.
+- Add more error handling on the backend to display an error on the frontend if a CRUD action could not be completed (for instance, show users an error in the web app if an item was not successfully updated in the database)
 - Deploy the site